The Michigan LLC Guide to Starting Your Own LLC - Complete Guide

 Doing Business As (DBA) in Michigan

-After forming your LLC, you may decide to operate under a name different from your legal LLC name.
-This is known as a Doing Business As (DBA) or, in Michigan, an assumed name.
+Once you develop your LLC, you can choose to operate under a different name as compared to your legally registered LLC name.
+This is referred to as a Doing Business As (DBA) or in Michigan as an assumed name.

-DBAs are commonly used when a business expands into new product lines or brands.
-For example, if your LLC is named JJ's Waffles and you later introduce JJ's Muffins, registering a DBA allows you to operate under that new name without forming a separate legal entity.
+DBAs are also typically applied in case a business enters into new product lines or brands.
+Here, as an illustration, when your LLC is called JJ Waffles and you then come up with JJ Muffins, then registering DBA will enable you to use that new name without having to form a separate legal entity.

-In Michigan, assumed names are registered with LARA by mail.
-The filing fee is $25, and applications are submitted to the same address used for name reservations.
+In Michigan, LARA registers assumed names by mail.
+The user fee is $25 and entries are done at the same address where the names are being reserved.

 2. Select a Registered Agent

-A registered agent may be an individual or a business entity, provided they meet state requirements.
-The agent must be at least 18 years old, have a physical street address in Michigan, and be available during regular business hours.
-If the agent is a business entity, it must be authorized to operate in Michigan.
+An agent registered can be an individual or a business entity as long as the requirements of the state are met.
+The agent must be 18 years old and possess physical street address in Michigan and has to be present during regular business hours.
+In case the agent is a business organization, it should be licensed to conduct operations in Michigan.

-To officially form your Michigan LLC, you must file Articles of Organization with the Michigan Department of Licensing and Regulatory Affairs (LARA).
-This document establishes your LLC as a legal entity.
+In order to form your Michigan LLC officially, you should submit Articles of Organization to the Michigan Department of licensing and regulatory affair (LARA).
+This is a document that gives your LLC a legal status.

-The Articles of Organization require information such as your LLC name, principal office address, registered agent details, business purpose, and contact information.
+Articles of Organization would need such details like your LLC name, where you are based, the address of registered agent, business purpose, and contact information.

-The filing fee is $50, and standard processing typically takes 10 to 15 business days.
+It costs 50 dollars in filing and the usual standard processing time is 10 to 15 business days.

 Michigan Department of Licensing and Regulatory Affairs